jbakse/compform_site/content/tiles/index.md

 <script src="https://cdn.jsdelivr.net/npm/p5@1.3.1/lib/p5.min.js"></script>
 <script src="../mess/truchent_mess.js"></script>

-## Tile Maps + Sets
+## Tile Sets and Maps

-Artists and designers have worked with modular motifs arranged on grids throughout history.
+From masonry and tile to fabrics to movable type: artists and designers have been arranging modular motifs on grids for centuries.
 This approach affords a variety of aesthetic and practical benefits.
-Repetition on a grid leads to patterns with natural visual rhythm and concord while allowing for variety and complexity.
-Practically, this method allows templates and molds to facilitate mass production of the individual units, which can be arranged contextually on-site.
-This approach also allows the creative work to be split up: a single designer creates the system, and local craftsmen apply it.
+It leads to designs with natural visual rhythm and concord while allowing for variety and complexity.
+It combines the benefits of mass production and manual customization.
+It also allows the creative work to be split up: a single designer creates the system and local craftsmen apply it.

-You will find examples of this approach in media including masonry and tile, textiles, fonts.
-In digital media, tile maps and sets are commonly associated with the 8-bit and 16-bit video game era.
-Hardware limitation imposed strict limits on designers who took advantage of hardware tile support to push the media forward.
+In digital media, tile maps and sets are used frequently and commonly associated with the 8-bit and 16-bit video game era.
+Hardware limitations imposed strict limits on designers.
+Designers pushed these limits to creative extreems, creating enduring visual styles.
 Today's games do not face the same hardware restrictions, but modular graphic systems are still an important tool for artists.
-Support for tile maps is built into many contemporary game engines, including [Unity](https://docs.unity3d.com/Manual/class-Tilemap.html).
+Support for tile maps is built into many contemporary game engines, including [Unity](https://docs.unity3d.com/Manual/class-Tilemap.html) and [GameMaker Studio](https://www.yoyogames.com/en/gamemaker).

 {% slides %}
 {% include slides.yaml %}